The Queen's role in Government

 In appointing a Prime Minister, the Sovereign is guided by constitutional conventions.
 The main requirement is to find someone who can command the confidence of the House of Commons.
-This is normally secured by appointing the leader of the party with an overall majority of seats in the Commons, but there could still be exceptional circumstances when The Queen might need to exercise discretion to ensure that her Government is carried on.
+This is normally secured by appointing the leader of the party with an overall majority of seats in the Commons, but there could still be exceptional circumstances when The Monarch might need to exercise discretion to ensure that the Government is carried on.

 If the situation is uncertain, as it was with Sir Alec Douglas-Home in 1963, a potential Prime Minister can accept an exploratory commission, returning later to report either failure or, as occurred in 1963, success.

 After a new Prime Minister has been appointed, the Court Circular will record that "the Prime Minister Kissed Hands on Appointment".
 This is not literally the case.
 In fact, the actual kissing of hands will take place later, in Council.

 Prime Ministers during The Queen's reign

 There have been fourteen British Prime Ministers during The Queen's reign.